janphilippgutt/secure-file-share/README.md

 It uses **AWS Cognito** for user authentication and **AWS Lambda + API Gateway** for backend operations.
 For usability out of the box, a **lightweight HTML/JavaScript frontend** is included and deployed to Amazon CloudFront for fast, reliable delivery.

+A Live-Demo is available (see further down this README)

 ---

 ## Infrastructure Diagram